Gomezrbz/Data-Scientist-with-R/Introduction_To_R.md

 my_var <- 4

 **Intructions**:

 Over to you: complete the code in the editor such that it assigns the value 42 to the variable x in the editor.
 Click 'Submit Answer'.
 Notice that when you ask R to print x, the value 42 appears.

 **Answer**:

-'#' Assign the value 42 to x
+#Assign the value 42 to x

 x <- 42

-'#' Print out the value of the variable x
+#Print out the value of the variable x

 X

 ## Basic data types in R

 R works with numerous data types.
 Some of the most basic types to get started are:

-Decimals values like 4.5 are called **numerics**.
+- Decimals values like 4.5 are called **numerics**.

-Natural numbers like 4 are called **integers**.
+- Natural numbers like 4 are called **integers**.
 Integers are also numerics.

-Boolean values (TRUE or FALSE) are called **logical**.
+- Boolean values (TRUE or FALSE) are called **logical**.

-Text (or string) values are called **characters**.
+- Text (or string) values are called **characters**.

 Note how the quotation marks on the right indicate that "some text" is a character.

 **Intructions**:

-Change the value of the:
+- Change the value of the:

-my_numeric variable to 42.
+- my_numeric variable to 42.

-my_character variable to "universe".
+- my_character variable to "universe".
 Note that the quotation marks indicate that "universe" is a character.

-my_logical variable to FALSE.
+- my_logical variable to FALSE.

 **Answer**:

-'#' Change my_numeric to be 42
+#Change my_numeric to be 42

 my_numeric <- 42

-'#' Change my_character to be "universe"
+#Change my_character to be "universe"

 my_character <- "universe"

-'#' Change my_logical to be FALSE
+#Change my_logical to be FALSE

 my_logical <- FALSE

 ## What's that data type?

 Do you remember that when you added 5 + "six", you got an error due to a mismatch in data types?
 You can avoid such embarrassing situations by checking the data type of a variable beforehand.
 You can do this with the class() function, as the code on the right shows.

 **Intructions**:

 Complete the code in the editor and also print out the classes of my_character and my_logical.

 **Answer**:

-'#' Declare variables of different types
+#Declare variables of different types

 my_numeric <- 42